shakespete/react/React Notes.md

 A render prop can contain a component to render when a particular condition has been met.

 <h1>Virtual DOM vs Actual DOM</h1>
+<p>The virtual DOM (VDOM) is a programming concept where an ideal, or “virtual”, representation of a UI is kept in memory and synced with the “real” DOM by a library such as ReactDOM.
+This process is called reconciliation.</p>

 <i>DOM stands for Document Object Model and is an abstraction of a structured text.
 For web developers, this text is an HTML code, and the DOM is simply called HTML DOM.
 Elements of HTML become nodes in the DOM.</i>

-The virtual DOM (VDOM) is a programming concept where an ideal, or “virtual”, representation of a UI is kept in memory and synced with the “real” DOM by a library such as ReactDOM.
-This process is called reconciliation.

 “virtual DOM” is more of a pattern than a specific technology.